jvitorsoaress/cpp-2d-game-engine/README.md

-# Flux2D – C++ Game Engine
+# 2d – C++ Game Engine

-Flux2D is a lightweight 2D game engine written in modern C++.
+Lightweight 2D game engine written in modern C++.
 It provides a modular foundation for building simple 2D games or prototypes, focusing on performance and clarity.

 ## Features
 - Game loop management